pagekite/plugins-pyMutiny/README.md

 A bunch of ideas by importance/feasibility:

-   * Twitter / Facebook / BrowserID / Google /Gravatar authenticated sign in
+   * Twitter / Google / BrowserID+Gravatar authenticated sign in
    * Invite-only or Authenticated-only channels
    * Tagging/Starring/ThumbsUp/ThumbsDown for comments in the web UI
    * Election helper